alleyinteractive/ad-layers/README.md

 *Path Template*

-This allows the creation of one or more templates to define the path for DFP ad slots.
+This allows the creation of one or more templates to define the path for DFP ad units.
 Under the help tab in the upper right, there are multiple template tags to make these dynamic.
 They include:

 ```
 #account_id#